 Essentially a content marketing tool, Buzzsumo allows you to search for the most popular/shared content online for any given topic.
 The pro version of the tool allows you to see who has shared the content online and filter by type (such as influencers and brands) and location.

-A nifty feature if you’re planning to create similar (better) content online and then do an email outreach to promote your content.
-If you’re a fan of Brian Dean and his skyscraper technique, then Buzzsumo is the tool you should subscribe to right away in order to successfully implement skyscraper technique and get high quality backlinks.
+A nifty feature if you’re planning to create similar (better) content online and then do email outreach to promote your content.
+If you’re a fan of Brian Dean and his skyscraper technique, then Buzzsumo is the tool you should subscribe to right away in order to successfully implement skyscraper technique and get high-quality backlinks.

 When combined with a blogger outreach tool like the next one on my list, Buzzsumo is a must-have tool to rank high in search engines.

 #6 Ninja Outreach

 I thank my lucky stars and AppSumo for giving me a lifetime access to Ninja Outreach back in 2015.
 Since then, Ninja Outreach has been my de facto blogger outreach tool to reach out to influencers to promote my content and get quality backlinks.